DarrenCoppinger/milestone-project-4/README.md

 - 576px < width < 768px  : 2 entries per row
 - width < 576px : 1 entry per row

+A superuser/administrator can use the admin panel of the website to add additional entries to the website by populating the following fields in the Products section of the admin panel:
+- Catagory
+- Name
+- Description
+- Price
+- Image (in a 1:1 aspect ratio)

 #### Booking
-The Booking page presents users with the ability to request a particular type of seat in the bar for a particular time.
+The Booking page allwows users with the ability to request a particular type of seat in the bar for a particular time.

+The Booking page includes input fields for all the required information to make a reservation, these include:
+- Seat Type
+- Full Name
+- Phone Number
+- Date
+- Booking Start Time
+- Booking End Time

+A final field is excluded from the customers form, that is the "Status" field.
+This is used by the staff to define whether the booking has been accepted or not.
+The field has three set options: "Requested", "Accepted" or "Denied".
+By default it is set to "Requested" until altered by a member of staff.

-The Booking page includes input fields for all the required information to make a reservation, these include: Seat Type, Full Name, Phone Number, Date, Booking Start Time and Booking End Time.
-Widgets were used for the date and time fields.
-This ensures that the user can only use the date or time picker (the calendar and clock icons) to fill in these fields.
-This reduces the chances of incorrect or unclear data being submitted in the form.
+Widgets were used for the date and time fields so they must be input in date and time format.
+On the MS Edge and Google Chrome browers the user can use the date or time picker instruments (by clicking the calendar or clock icons) to fill in these fields.
+The measures reduces the chances of incorrect data being submitted in the form.

-This feature requires the user to add in additional details that the did not provide during their registration (Full Name and phone number).
-During the design of the website it was considered adding these details into the registeration process.
-However, it was considered an simpler solution to only ask the user information when it was absolutely necessary.
+The Booking feature also requires the user to add in additional details that were not provided during registration (Full Name and phone number).
+During the design of the website the author considered adding these details into the registeration form so they could be passed into the Booking form as initial data.
+However, it was decided that is was a simpler solution to only ask the user for this information when it was absolutely necessary.

-A "Floor Plan" of the bar is also included on the right hand side of the page.
+A "Floor Plan" of the bar is also included on the right hand side of the page to provide the user with an overview of the bars layout.
 This column will move to underneath the "Booking Details" form on screens of less than  768px (the md breakpoint).

+A member of staff of the bar who is set up as a superuser/administrator of the website will be able to access all the sumbitted booking applications from the Bookings panel in the Admin section of the website.
+The staff member can review and change any details of the booking from the admin panel.
+If there is an issue with seat availability at a certain time they have the contact details of the customer in the booking form so they can contact to discuss any changes.

+If the booking is altered and saved the customer will receive an updated automatic email with these details.
+If the booking is accepted the staff member can change it's status from "Requested" to "Accepted" this will result in a different automatic email being sent to the customer.
+Similarly if the status is changed to "Denied" another automatic email is sent to the customer.

+These emails can be found at the following location in the project files "booking/templates/mail".

 #### Cart
 The Cart page presents a summary of all the items add to the users cart.
 If the user has not added an item to their cart they will be show the message "YOUR CART IS EMPTY".